Insurance vs Saving Up

 💸 Cons for saving up money

-- Time: Saving up for medical emergencies might take time.
-Depending on how much you can set aside in your health emergency fund, and how much money you can put into this fund every month depends on your financial situation.
-If you start with 0 Euro, and you commit to a monthly amount of 200 Euro, your emergency fund counts 2,400 Euro after 12 months.
+• Time: Saving up for medical emergencies might take time.
+Your financial situation affects how much you can set aside in your health emergency fund and how much money you can put into it every month.
+If you start with €0 and commit to a monthly amount of €200, your emergency fund will be worth €2,400 after 12 months.

-- Emergencies: If you have an accident while your emergency fund is still small, for example, a scooter accident in Mexico or a tropical disease in Thailand, and you need medical emergency care, inpatient treatment (you stay in the hospital overnight), or surgery, you will have to pay out of your pocket.
+• Emergencies: If you have an accident while your emergency fund is still small, for example, a scooter accident in Mexico or a tropical disease in Thailand, and you need medical emergency care, inpatient treatment (you stay in the hospital overnight), or surgery, you will have to pay out of your pocket.
 A scooter crash in Bali might be affordable if you have no serious injuries, but imagine an accident in the USA, in Europe, or in Australia.
-These countries have high healthcare costs you have to pay.
+These countries have high healthcare costs that you have to pay.

-🤔 Saving up for emergencies might work, if you
+🤔 Saving up for emergencies might work if you

 🛟 Pros of having health insurance

-- Emergencies: From day 1, you are covered for emergencies, from scooter crashes to sports accidents.
+• Emergencies: From day 1, you are covered for emergencies, from scooter crashes to sports accidents.

-- Checkups & preventive care: If you sign up for travel health insurance, checkups, and preventive care will most likely not be included in your insurance.
+• Checkups & preventive care: If you sign up for travel health insurance, checkups and preventive care will most likely not be included in your insurance.
 If you choose to sign up for international health insurance, you are covered for medically necessary treatments, regular checkups, vision and dental care, mental health care, physiotherapy, and much more, depending on the terms of your insurance provider.

-- Chronic illness: If you have international health insurance, chronic illnesses that develop after you sign up for the insurance will be covered.
+• Chronic illness: If you have international health insurance, chronic illnesses that develop after you sign up for the insurance will be covered.
 Chronic illness is most likely not covered by travel health insurance.

 📅 Cons of having health insurance

-- Monthly costs: Depending on the type of insurance you choose, you have to pay the monthly premium.
-When signing up for travel health insurance, the monthly fee should be less than 100 Euro a month.
-When signing up for international health insurance, the monthly premium will be higher.
+• Monthly costs: Depending on your insurance type, you must pay the monthly premium.
+When signing up for travel health insurance, the monthly fee should be less than €100.
+The monthly premium will be higher when signing up for international health insurance.
 The monthly cost depends greatly on your age, the region of cover, and the chosen deductible.
 In the case of international health insurance, the costs depend on your health conditions as you fill out a medical questionnaire beforehand.

 🤓 Having health insurance is for you if you...

-- Don’t have a lot of money or don’t want to spend a lot of money in case of emergency, or medically necessary treatments.
+• Don’t have a lot of money or don’t want to spend a lot of money in case of emergency, or medically necessary treatments.

-- Don’t have access to a national health care system.
+• Don’t have access to a national health care system.

 💡